 Being on GWIT has helped me get my name out there and break into the industry.
 I have also made some great connections.

-What was meeting Lauren Platt like and did it help knowing she’d competed on another TV talent show, The X Factor?
+What was it like meeting Lauren Platt and did it help knowing she’d competed on another TV talent show, The X Factor?

 It was really useful that Lauren had competed in The X Factor because, although GWIT is on a smaller scale, she knew what we were going through and shared her knowledge with us.